rgasper/battery-dev/README.md

 Stop the server by issuing the keyboard interrupt command for your OS in the terminal.

+### dvc setup

+I've hosted the dvc remote cache on a folder in my google drive.
+I believe it should be sufficient based on [gdrive limits](https://support.google.com/a/answer/7338880).
+When you first run `dvc pull` or `dvc push` you will be prompted to login.
+Just paste the auth code back into the terminal like dvc asks and you should be good to go!

+When you launch for the first time, to get data, simply run `dvc pull`.

 ### daemon mode

 If you would like the jupyter container to run in the background, and not have it occupy your terminal with logs: